Forum of Vieux-la-Romaine: Archaeological reconstruction

-Characters
+Notable buildings

-Forum description
+Forum

-The rectangular forum of Vieux measures 115 m by 51.50 m, a modest size similar to that of an insula.
+The rectangular forum of Vieux measures 115 by 51.5 m, a modest size similar to that of an insula.
 Two decumani provide access to it from the longer sides.
 It is situated at the edge of a plateau overlooking the La Guigne valley, surrounded by various streets, two decumani (G and H), and a cardo (C).

-The central square measures 68 m by 21 m and appears to be divided into two distinct zones: a sacred area to the west with a temple and a public area to the east.
-Surrounding the square are shops of standard dimensions ranging from 5.90 m to 6.20 m.
+The central square measures 68 by 21 m and appears to be divided into two distinct zones: a sacred area, with a temple, to the west and a public area to the east.
+Surrounding the square are shops of standard dimensions, ranging from 5.9 to 6.2 m.
 Porticos separate the square from the shops.

 North of the central square, archaeology reveals the presence of shops and portico galleries that underwent modifications over the centuries.
-The shops to the south of the square remained relatively unchanged, and further in this direction was the thermal building discovered in the 19th century.
+The shops to the south of the square remained relatively unchanged.
+The therma discovered in the 19th century was further to the north.
 Traces to the west of the square suggest potential developments, but their exact nature remains undetermined.

 The porticos and shops are situated on the longest sides.
-In the western part of the north-south axis, two shops measuring 8 m^{2} each (four meters in length by two meters in width) were uncovered during the archaeological excavations of 1982.
+In the western part of the north-south axis, two shops measuring 8 m2 each were uncovered during the archaeological excavations of 1982.
 These shops were separated by a wattle wall and a wooden partition.
-One of the shops is believed to have belonged to a grain and pottery seller, while the other was a pottery shop equipped with clay and a potter's kiln.
+One of the shops is believed to have belonged to a grain and pottery seller, while the other was a pottery shop, equipped with clay and a potter's kiln.
 In front of the two shops, a gutter and a sidewalk were also discovered.
 Unfortunately, these two shops were destroyed at the end of the 3rd century.

 Temple and sacred area

 In antiquity, religious and civic life were closely intertwined.
 Archaeological evidence shows that no roads passed through the sacred area, indicating the likely presence of a porticus triplex.
-The temple's dimensions, believed to have been constructed in the latter half of the 2nd century, appear to be 12.5 m by 11 m, with a wall thickness of 1.25 m made of Vieux marble for the east wall.
+The temple, believed to have been constructed in the latter half of the 2nd century, appears to be 12.5 by 11 m, with a wall thickness of 1.25 m; the east wall was made of Vieux marble.

-Archaeologists suggest that this temple could have been dedicated to deities such as Mercury, Sucellus, and Vulcan, or to imperial cults, all of which were revered in the city.
+Archaeologists suggest that this temple could have been dedicated to deities such as Mercury, Sucellus, and Vulcan, or an imperial cult, all of which were revered in the city.
 A fragment of an altar referencing the cult of Vulcan and the imperial cult was uncovered during the excavations.
 Vulcan, a deity highly esteemed in the Viducasses territory due to its abundant iron deposits, may have been particularly significant.
-Additionally, in a marble workshop, two molds from the 3rd century used for creating images of Mercury and Sucellus through coroplasty were also found.
+Additionally, two molds from the 3rd century, which were used by coroplasts for creating images of Mercury and Sucellus, were found in a marble workshop.